pjotrp/bioruby-alignment/README.md

   }
 ```

+Next to modifying the state of rows and columns, you can also access
+the state of alignment elements (i.e. codons, amino acids, nucleotide
+acids).

-Note that, instead of directly editing alignments, this module always uses
+Note that, instead of directly editing alignments, this module always
-a two step process.
-First items are marked through a state, next the alignment
+makes it a two step process.
+First items are marked through the state,
-is rewritten using this state.
-The advantage of using an intermediate state is
+next the alignment is rewritten using this state.
+The advantage of
-that the state can be queried for creating nice output/graphics, using both
+using an intermediate state is that the state can be queried for
+creating (for example) nice output/graphics, using both the original
-the original and changed alignments.
-For example, it is really easy to create
+and changed alignments.
+For example, it is really easy to create a
-a nice output showing which columns were deleted in the original alignment, or
+nice output showing which columns were deleted in the original
-which amino acids were masked.
-Still, methods are available, which
+alignment, or which amino acids were masked.
+Still, methods are
-hide the two step process, as seen in the next example.
+available, which hide the two step process, as seen in the next
+example.

 BioAlignment supports many alignment editing features, which are
 listed